Scramble Header Logo

 On-board lithium for the RovyVon and the option of a lithium AAA for the MankerThe Manker takes a AAA battery and the RovyVon is charged via micro USB.

-The Manker and the RovyVon's combined weight (including batteries and quick release connector) is 56g (14g lighter than the budget focused beam torch in this review).
-However, their combined cost is nearly 5 times (~£48), so, let's hope we get some substantial bang for our buck beyond just a 14g weight saving.
+The Manker and the RovyVon's combined weight (including batteries and quick release connector) is 56g (8g heavier than the single budget flashlight in this review).
+However, their combined cost is nearly 3 times (~£48), so, let's hope we get some substantial bang for our buck to out-compete the Lumintop Tool AA.

 If I had to choose between taking either the RovyVon or the Manker, I'd take the RovyVon.
 The reason is simple.
 The Aurora A1X has a very useful boost feature, where a press and hold jumps you straight into turbo mode and the Cree LED version provides 650 lumens of reasonably focused light (and releasing turns the torch off).
 When trekking at night I often want some idea of what lies ahead.
 Although I can get this with the Petzl Actik Core, I only want a second or two burst and would rather just leave my headtorch on its medium beam (and preserve its battery).
 I have the RovyVon / Manker combo wrapped around the sternum strap of my pack, quick to hand, and the A1X combines with the Petzl to light up over 100m of my precarious future.